project-89/argOS/designDocsBackup/design/autonomous-cognition.md

 ## The Integration Challenge

 Creating truly autonomous cognition requires careful balance.
 Too much structure leads to rigid, predictable behavior.
 Too little structure results in chaos.
-TinySim achieves this balance through what we call "structured emergence" - providing sophisticated cognitive components that interact in well-defined ways, but allowing the specific patterns of thought and behavior to emerge from these interactions.
+ArgOS achieves this balance through what we call "structured emergence" - providing sophisticated cognitive components that interact in well-defined ways, but allowing the specific patterns of thought and behavior to emerge from these interactions.

 ## Future Directions